 How to Use Grain Alcohol as a Preservative

 Preservatives prevent bacteria, mold, yeast, and other microbes from growing in products that contain water.
 Grain alcohol (ethanol) is a simple product that can be add to essential oil spray recipes with water.
 It acts as a preservative.
 It is recommended that you buy a minimum of 120 proof in order for it to be effective against microbes.
-I buy mine from a local liquor & beverage store.
+I buy mine from a local liquor and beverage store.

 Here are the exact recommendations from Tisserand Institute: